department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 special claim: Define on first mention in body copy as "a claim for special needs linked to your service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.

-Statement of the Case: Use initial caps
+Statement of the Case: Capitalize.

 suicide: When posing as a question for the Veteran, phrase as "Are you thinking of hurting yourself or others?"
 Don't use "Are you having thoughts of suicide?"